opportus/object-mapper/README.md

 $user = $objectMapper->map($userDto, User::class, $map);
 ```

-### Manual mapping
+### Manual mapping AKA static mapping

-If defining a custom mapping strategy such as walked through in the previous "[custom automatic mapping](#custom-automatic-mapping)" chapter is either impossible or unworthy, you can manually map *source* to *target*.
+If custom mapping strategy definition such as walked through in the previous "[custom automatic mapping](#custom-automatic-mapping)" chapter is impossible or unworthy, you can manually map the *source* to the *target*.

-There are two ways of achieving *manual mapping*.
-One way is [Mapping autoloading](#mapping-autoloading) and the second way is to define routes *on the go* via the [`MapBuilder`](https://github.com/opportus/object-mapper/blob/master/src/Map/MapBuilder.php) API.
+There are two ways of defining manually the mapping.
+One way is [pretoloading mapping definitions](#mapping-preloading) and the second way is defining routes *on the go* via the [`MapBuilder`](https://github.com/opportus/object-mapper/blob/master/src/Map/MapBuilder.php) API.

 The [`MapBuilder`](https://github.com/opportus/object-mapper/blob/master/src/Map/MapBuilder.php) is an immutable service which implement a fluent interface.

-A basic example of how to manually map `User`'s state to `ContributorDto` and vice-versa:
+A basic example of how to manually map `User`'s state to `ContributorDto` and vice-versa with the [`MapBuilder`](https://github.com/opportus/object-mapper/blob/master/src/Map/MapBuilder.php):

 ```php
 class User